javierelpianista/odslatex/README.md

 * `-n,--which [WHICH]`: Selects which table in the document is to be converted. `[WHICH]` can be `all`, which converts all the tables contained in the document, or a number, which only converts one of the available tables.
 The numbers associated with each table can be obtained with the option `--list`.
 By default it is equal to 0.
 * `-o,--output-file`: Output to a file instead of the standard output.
 * `--minimal-latex`: Asks for a minimal LaTeX document containing the selected table.
 This document can be readily compiled to see if the table looks like it should.
-* `--table-contents`: Returns only the table contents, without the `tabular` environment definitions.
+* `--no-tabular`: Returns only the table contents, without the `tabular` environment definitions.
 * `--print-debug-info`: Prints the contents, borders and alignment of every cell in every table.

 ### Typical use scenario